-Punta Cana has two main shopping plazas, stocked with Dominican & Caribbean crafts and unique gift ideas: silver and hand made souvenirs, hand-rolled cigars, rum and ceramics.
+Punta Cana has many shopping plazas, stocked with Dominican & Caribbean crafts and unique gift ideas: silver and hand made souvenirs, hand-rolled cigars, rum and ceramics.
 Shopping plazas in Punta Cana are in the open air and consist of many small shops:

 Located next to the entrance to Occidental Flamenco Hotel is one of the largest shopping center filled with Dominican souvenirs and stores that offer all the extras that you might need on your trip, anything from Drug stores to beach clothing.
 Shopping at Plaza Bavaro provides a great opportunity to mingle with the locals while on vacation in Punta Cana.
 The Plaza is open every day from 9:00 am to 7:00 pm and includes many gifts shops, a calling center, Internet center, banks, restaurants, pharmacy, jewellery store and various boutiques.

-Plaza Bávaro and Plaza Punta Cana can be a great place to go, but only if you’re willing to haggle.
+Plaza Bávaro can be a great place to go, but only if you’re willing to haggle.
 Many of the prices at this shopping plaza are over-inflated, and if you purchase what’s on the price tag, you’re probably overpaying.
-The nice thing about both plazas is that there are a lot of locals that shop here, so you can get a sense of where everyday Dominicans do their shopping.
+The nice thing about this plaza is that there are a lot of locals that shop here, so you can get a sense of where everyday Dominicans do their shopping.
 The downside is that many visitors to Punta Cana feel that the vendors and store owners at Plaza Bávaro can be too pushy in trying to convince you to buy something, but if you’re prepared for that, and you’re ready to haggle, it can be a great place to go shopping in Punta Cana.

 PALMA REAL SHOPPING VILLAGE